DIRACGrid/DIRAC/docs/source/DeveloperGuide/Systems/Monitoring/index.rst

 * **DB**

   * MonitoringDB:
-    It is a based on ElasticSearch database and provides all the methods which needed to create the reports.
+    It is a based on OpenSearch database and provides all the methods which needed to create the reports.
 Currently, it supports only one type of query: It creates a dynamic buckets which will be used to retrieve the data points.
 The query used to retrieve the data points is retrieveBucketedData.
-As you can see it uses the ElasticSearch QueryDSL language.
+As you can see it uses the OpenSearch QueryDSL language.
 Before you modify this method please learn this language.

    * private:
       - Plotters: It contains all Plotters used to create the plots.
 More information will be provided later.